binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 When doing `make` and `make install`, there's an extra `CXX=''` variable.
-If you skim through the output of configure, you'll notice a warning message saying that the cross-`g++` compiler that will be used was found without a target prefix.
-What is actually happening is that, since with didn't enable C++ for our bootstrap compiler, there is no `g++` under `bootstrap`, and the build system ends up finding the `g++` that is installed on the host, typically at `/usr/bin/g++`.
+If you skim through the output of configure, you'll notice a warning message saying that the cross-`g++` was found without a target prefix.
+What is actually happening is that, since with didn't enable C++ for the bootstrap compiler, there is no `g++` under `bootstrap`, and the build system ends up finding the `g++` that is installed on the host, typically at `/usr/bin/g++`.
 Of course, this compiler cannot handle ARM code.
 So when actually calling `make` we override this selection with an empty value, causing some Makefile code to behave as if no C++ compiler is installed.
-This is required to avoid the build phase trying to compile this C++ file:
-`./glibc-2.34/support/links-dso-program.cc`, which also has a C equivalent `./glibc-2.34/support/links-dso-program-c.c` that will be used instead.
+This is required to avoid the build phase trying to compile a C++ file, `./glibc-2.34/support/links-dso-program.cc`, which also has a C equivalent `./glibc-2.34/support/links-dso-program-c.c` that will be used instead.

 With glibc installed, the last step is to build the final GCC.
 Before that, however, we can get rid of the bootstrap compiler, as its work is